Friday, October 19, 2012

 In my previous life I must have been either a zoo keeper or a veterinarian.
 You see I love animals and the furrier the better!
 This is something that I am sure is causing my husband some angst every time we casually stroll by any pet shop, SPCA, animal shelter and every time he gets a call from me that starts with the words “Honey, don’t get angry but…”.
-I am not sure if my accumulation of furry animals is bordering on a full blown obsession and frankly I don’t give a fuck.
+I am not sure if my accumulation of furry animals is bordering on a full blown obsession and frankly I don’t care.
 Our house is slowly but surely starting to resemble a small petting zoo and we are about one animal away from violating several municipal bylaws.
 This is why we have high walls and poor social skills when it comes to our neighbors.
-Presently, we are the proud owners/parents of 5 cats, 2 bunnies, a tortoise, 4 fish and several frogs which I also view as pets – a pretty normal domestic situation don’t you think?
+Presently, we are the proud owners/parents of 4 cats, 3 bunnies, a tortoise and several frogs which I also view as pets – a pretty normal domestic situation don’t you think?
 I mean really, if Brad and Angelina can collect children, why can’t I collect pets?

 After several phone calls and spending some quality time on Google I eventually found the perfect bunnies.
 They were hybrid dwarf bunnies and it is just a fancy way of saying their mother was a purebred dwarf bunny who had a night of unbridled passion with a pavement special.
 Being “bastard” bunnies they will be smaller than your normal bunnies but bigger than dwarf bunnies and when they are fully grown they will be just under 30cm in length.
 When I saw them I immediately fell in love with them and that is how Alexei and Alina become the newest members of our gay little family.